These basement framing tips, if properly followed, will help you renovate your basement. Read ahead for the details.

 Design the plan on a paper by yourself or with the help of an architect.
 You should follow the steps exactly as laid under the framing plan.
 The final result will prove how aptly you have followed the architectural layout.

-- The purpose for raising the wall will depend on the area of the basement.
-You can compartmentalize the ground if the area is large.
+2. The purpose for raising the wall will depend on the basement area.
+Compartmentalize the ground if the area is large.
 You can raise walls if you want to utilize it for multipurpose activities, and the type of frame will differ accordingly.
-The width and height of the walls will depend according to the purpose of use.
-Check for the plumbing facilities, pipelines, and drainage.
+The width and height of the walls will depend as per the usage.
+Check the plumbing facilities, pipelines and drainage.